spmedia/Threat-Actor-Usernames-Scrape/README.md

 ----

-## BreachSta.rs
+## BreachStars.st

 **[forum_users_breachstars.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/forum_users_breachstars.txt)**

 A forum that recently was created from the ashes of Breached going down.
 Admins are Rey from the Hellcat ransomware group and a few other threat actors from the breached/RaaS/db leaker scene.
+Previous domains include: BreachSta.rs and Bstars.st.

 The usernames in this list are scraped from posted threads.